 7. Are Pink Dolphins Real – Is there such thing as a Pink Dolphin

-- Yes Pink Dolphins are real and are found in the waterways of Orinoco and Amazon river in South America.
+- Yes, Pink Dolphins are real and are found in the waterways of the Orinoco and Amazon rivers in South America.

 8. Are Pink Dolphins Extinct

-- No amazon pink river dolphin are not extinct.
+- No amazon pink river dolphins are not extinct.
 They are classified as “Endangered to vulnerable”.
-The estimated population in the tens of thousands.
+The estimated population is in the tens of thousands.